Home NewsTechnology Swedish regulator calls for more clarity on proposed ban of credit-based gambling

 Swedish regulators are concerned about “ambiguity”

 It also raised concerns about “ambiguity” with respect to the rules proposed.
-It says that the issue is primarily about how to interpret “credit”.
+It says that the issue is largely about how to interpret “credit”.

 The current proposals call for a longer credit restriction on the use of account credits by consumers to gamble.
 Spelinspektionen explained that credit tied to a bank is account credit.

-The regulator has said that this could be taken to mean licence holders or gambling agents must ensure that a credit area isn’t used for debit card payments.
-The proposals, however, do not include any investigative duties on the part of licensees and agents.
+The regulator says that this could be taken to mean licence holders or gambling agents must ensure that a credit area isn’t used for debit card payments.
+The proposals, however, do not require licensees and agents to perform any investigative tasks.
 The regulator claims that the proposed rules are not sufficient to require payees to check the credit limit of a debit card with each purchase.

 Spelinspektionen also says that the proposals don’t specify whether agents and licensees must implement technical solutions, or sign agreements with payment providers in order to prevent payment through credit facilities linked to debit cards.